paritosh0707/AgentDock/packages/cli/README.md

-# AgentDock CLI
+# Dockrion CLI

 **Command-line interface for deploying and managing AI agents**

-The AgentDock CLI provides a simple, powerful interface for working with AI agents.
+The Dockrion CLI provides a simple, powerful interface for working with AI agents.
 Use it to validate Dockfiles, test agents locally, build Docker images, and deploy to production.

 ## Features